This Week at St. James:

 During worship, we will be standing for the Hymn of the Day which is after the sermon.

 Distribution of Holy Communion—We will be distributing Holy Communion to those who are unable to come up to the Altar first, followed by the rest of the Congregation.
-Suspended UFN due to Covid-19 precautions
+Suspended UFN due to COVID-19 precautions based on SC Synod guidance.

 When folding the kneelers back up, please try to do it quietly.

-NURSERY: We have a nursery available during the 10:00 a.m.
+NURSERY (Not Available UFN) : We have a nursery available during the 10:00 a.m.
 Worship Service.
 Thank you to all of those who have volunteered to assist with this much needed ministry.
-The primary attendant will be Shantel Taylor, who is the Related Arts and Extended Care Teacher in our school.

 Silence (in the Nave): We enter the church in silence, being respectful of God’s house and mindful of those who are already there praying.
 Also, during the distribution of Holy Communion, we sit in our pews in silence or in silent prayer, acknowledging the sanctity of the moment and being respectful of Christ in the Blessed Sacrament of His Body and Blood.